Melchior Berri

-Melchior Berri (born 20 October 1801 in Basel, died 12 May 1854 in Basel) was a well-known Swiss architect.
+Melchior Berri (20 October 1801 – 12 May 1854) was a Swiss architect.

 He was the son of Melchior Berri (parish priest in Münchenstein) and Appollonia Streckeisen.
 In 1832 he married Margaretha Simone Burckhardt of Basel.

 Biography

 Early life

-Berri grew up as the son of a pastor in Basel and Münchenstein.
+Berri was born on 20 October 1801 in Basel.
+He grew up as the son of a pastor in Basel and Münchenstein.
 In his youth he wanted to become a Military engineer for Napoleon.
 His father had thought for him a career as a stonemason but after the advice of a relative, his family supported his education as an architect.
-Between 1817 and 1819 he studied in Karlsruhe with Johann Jakob Arnold the newphew of the famous architect Friedrich Weinbrenner.
+Between 1817 and 1819 he studied in Karlsruhe with Johann Jakob Arnold the nephew of the famous architect Friedrich Weinbrenner.
 From 1819, he was able to study with Weinbrenner.
 Afterwards he studied with the architect Jean-Nicolas Huyot in Paris at the Ecole des Beaux Arts between 1823 and 1825.
 In August 1825, he won a competition which allowed him to continue his studies at the Académie des Beaux-Arts.
 During his studies in Paris he rented a room.
-He sometimes visited the cemetery Père Lachaise where he made sketches of the monuments and also attended the coronoation of Charles X.
+He sometimes visited the cemetery Père Lachaise where he made sketches of the monuments and also attended the coronation of Charles X.

 In 1826, he travelled to Italy, where he took an interest, both in Pompeii's buildings and frescos, and in the Renaissance palaces of Rome.
 In doing so, he developed the technical skills of a stonemason, plasterer, and bricklayer.
 He also practised drawing landscapes and figures, and studied subjects of technical construction.

 Career

 In 1828, Melchior Berri opened a construction business and a school of construction and drawing in Basel.
-His impact outside of the Basel region is mostly due to the construction of the Basel Museum, his only remaining monumental building, but is also due to his designs for city halls in Zurich and in Bern, as well as his plans for housing development for Luzern and Basel.
+His impact outside of the Basel region is mostly due to the construction of the Basel Museum, his only remaining monumental building, but is also due to his designs for city halls in Zurich and in Bern, as well as his plans for housing development for Lucerne and Basel.